GlobeletJS/tile-mixer/README.md

 Load vector tiles, re-mixing the layers based on a Mapbox style document

-Tiles are requested (via HTTP) from the URL endpoint specified in the style document's 'sources' property.
+Tiles are requested (via HTTP) from the URL endpoints specified in one of the sources specified in the style document's 'sources' property.
 The data is then parsed from the [Mapbox vector tile] format to [GeoJSON].

 The raw tile data is organized into a set of layers determined by the tile provider.
-But for rendering in maps, a new layer definition is specified by the map designer in the [Mapbox style document]. tile-mixer filters and re-orders the tile data into a new layers object, where the keys are the names of the style layers, and the values are GeoJSON FeatureCollections.
+But for rendering in maps, a new layer definition is specified by the map designer in the [Mapbox style document]. tile-mixer filters and re-orders the tile data into a new layers object, where the keys are the names of the *style* layers, and the values are GeoJSON FeatureCollections.

 [Mapbox vector tile]: https://github.com/mapbox/vector-tile-spec
 [GeoJSON]: https://en.wikipedia.org/wiki/GeoJSON